qaware/cloud-native-explab/platform/giantswarm.md

 flux reconcile kustomization applications flux get all
   ```

 </details>

 ### Pod Info Application Deployment

+In this step we will deploy [Podinfo](https://github.com/stefanprodan/podinfo).
 Podinfo is a tiny web application made with Go that showcases best practices of running microservices in Kubernetes.
 Podinfo is used by CNCF projects like Flux and Flagger for end-to-end testing and workshops.
-In this lab we will deploy [Podinfo](https://github.com/stefanprodan/podinfo) using the Cloudkoffer Gitops workflow.

 **Lab Instructions**

 1. Read the installation instructions at https://github.com/stefanprodan/podinfo
 2. Install the Podinfo application into the default namespace either as Helm chart or Kustomize
     - Patch the Podinfo deployment and set `replicas: 3`